How does the On Board Unit work?

 For more information, please read the manual Return an OBU.

 All the data that are transferred are encrypted.
 This ensures that the user’s privacy is protected at all times.
 You can always see how many kilometres you or your drivers have driven, but not on exactly which routes they were driving.
-From 11 July 2016, you can opt for journey visualisation on the Road User Portal.
+Since July 2016, you can opt for journey visualisation on the Road User Portal.
 By doing so, you allow Satellic to track the full journeys.
 These data are yours and can be accessed via the Road User Portal.
 Journey visualisation is a free, value added service.